ggfincke/ggfincke/README.md

 ### 👋 About Me

-Hey!
-I'm Garrett Fincke, a full-stack engineer focusing on data infrastructure, backend systems, and building MVPs.
-I've been working with tools like Django, React, PostgreSQL, Redis, and Docker.
-I'm currently building Beacon *(working title)* — read about it below!
+Hi, I’m Garrett Fincke — a full-stack engineer focused on building fast, scalable, and intuitive software.
+From mobile apps and web platforms to data pipelines and AI tools, I develop end-to-end systems that are both performant and reliable.
+I care deeply about developer experience, clean architecture, and shipping products that actually help people.

 You can find more about my projects, experience, and contact info on my [website portfolio](https://fincke.dev)!

 - 🎓 Penn State CS Grad (Dec '24)
-- 🧠 Currently doing freelance work @ Outlier.ai, working on AI eval!
+- 🧠 Currently doing contract work @ Scale AI for major tech companies like Google, Meta, & OpenAI
-- 🛠️ Building Beacon, InStock, & more!
+- 🛠️ Building TrackBasket, SwimMate, & more!
 - 📍 Based in Pittsburgh, PA

 ## 🛠️ Technical Skills